jfrog/artifactory-user-plugins/governance/discoverLicenseAndPreventUnapproved/README.md

 Download
 --------
 This plugin prevents download of artifacts whose licenses have not been approved.
-Response code 403 is returned if the artifact's property 'approve.status' equals 'pending' or 'rejected', else the artifactory response code is returned.
+Response code 403 is returned if the artifact's property 'approve.status' equal 'pending' or 'rejected', else the artifactory's response code is returned.

 Upload
 ------